Frequently Asked Questions

 Yes.
 In the off-season this is unlikely.
 However, over major holidays and during the summer, we anticipate the shuttle being fully booked.
 Therefore, during high season, please make your boarding and shuttle reservations just as soon as you know your travel dates.

-If I am late getting to the shuttle stop to drop off or pick up my dog, will the shuttle wait a few minutes?
+If I am late to the shuttle stop, will the shuttle wait a few minutes?

 Why must I check-in my dog over the phone if I have a shuttle reservation?